yiyangd/yiyangd.github.io/sas-note/index.md

 `dsd` option performs serveral functions:

 - changes the default delimiter from a blank to comma,
-- treats two-co,,a in a row (, ,) as missing value
+- treats two-comma in a row (, ,) as missing value
 - strips "quotes" from the character values

 ```sas